 I say this with a great deal of pain.
 Two decades have passed since I withdrew my son from education just after he was 16 years of age.
 There were years of toing and froing between different education institutions and the NewVIc sixth form.
 He had come home crying on numerous occasions, but one day he was utterly distressed and absolutely refused to board the bus to that place where he adamantly felt unsafe.
 He had returned home with soiled pants on many occasion.
 I never received any explanation.
 I was told that they knew best, that I was expecting too much, and so on.

 That day I asked my son for the umpteenth time for an explanation.
-He had said that John, his aide, had hurt him in the toilet.
+He said that John, his aide, had hurt him in the toilet.
 I shall refrain from discussing or detailing any further distressing information he then disclosed to me.
-I merrily took him to the vice-principal the following day and asked for an explanation.
+I took him to the vice-principal the following day and asked for an explanation.
 Although she “felt” my anxiety, she found it implausible that my son could possibly be speaking the truth.
 I knew her well.
 Although she was highly educated, and had knowledge of the law and of her obligation and duty to protect, in fact she was arrogant and all but ignorant of basic human values and decency.
 More importantly, even my son as a disabled person had rights.
 She could not comprehend that a paedophile could have filtered through to her staff team working in disguise as a carer with vulnerable young adults.
 She did not accept that abuse of a person with a disability in her charge was possible.

 Of course, I am referring to a time, not in the distant past, when such things were denied, and it was not accepted or acceptable to speak of unspeakable abuse of trust or of sexual or physical abuse of people within our institutions.
 This was a fact.
 So my “suspicion”, despite that fact that I was a local authority social worker, could be dismissed as a preposterous notion coming from an overbearingly anxious mother.
-Noble Lords are all too familiar that I can be overbearing on some required occasions.
+Noble Lords are all too familiar with me being overbearing on some required occasions.
 They will also agree that, when facing such serious detriment to one’s child’s well-being, a little leniency for anxiety should be accounted for.
 What irks me and haunts me to this day, two decades later, is the simplicity with which my concerns—indeed, allegations—were summarily dismissed.
 The teacher in that powerful place had not for one nanosecond considered the possibility that my son with learning disabilities could have been assaulted and that he was speaking the truth.
 She refused to accept any responsibility for ascertaining the facts or investigating the matter.
 I withdrew my son from there and all other educational institutions and no one since has bothered about his or our well-being.

-Maybe we will say that we are in a better place these days, that tolerating abuse would not be allowed today and that we have begun to acknowledge that there are individuals who are predators who deliberately seek out opportunities to work in our institutions which allow access to vulnerable people, particularly those whose communication skills mean that they may not be able to explain abuse in a normal way.
+Maybe we will say that we are in a better place these days, that tolerating abuse would not be allowed today and that we have begun to acknowledge that there are predators who deliberately seek out opportunities to work in our institutions which allow access to vulnerable people, particularly those whose communication skills mean that they may not be able to explain abuse in a normal way.
 Indeed, we might have examples of many institutional failures.